Understanding Different NetApp Data Replication Technologies and DR Best Practices

 - Set appropriate Snapshot policy to the volumes provisioned by Trident on the Source SVM using the “snapshotPolicy” parameter in the backend file.

 - Design StorageClasses such that the backends pertaining to the source SVM are chosen and the mirrored backends will be chosen only when required.

 - Care should be taken while designing StorageClass such that volumes which do not need the protection of a replication relationship will be provisioned onto the other backend(s)

 - Application administrators should understand the additional cost and complexity associated with replicating the data and a plan for recovery should be determined before they leverage data replication.

 - For MetroCluster, SnapMirror SVM and SnapMirror Volume DR solution, Trident does not automatically detect SVM failures.
 Therefore, upon a failure, the administrator needs to run appropriate steps to make sure that data starts serving from the destination cluster.

-In the next blog, we will be discussing how Trident Disaster Recovery can be done using MetroCluster :- Trident Disaster Recovery Part 2
+In the next blog, we will be discussing how Trident Disaster Recovery can be done using MetroCluster :- Trident and Disaster Recovery Pt.
+2

 We know you will have more questions about things which concern you, so please reach out to us on our Slack team, GitHub issues.
 We’re happy to help!.
 Please go through the remaining of the Trident Disaster Recovery blog series to understand how Trident DR can be done using different NetApp data replication technologies.